Miến Gà Recipe

 Home » Recipes A-Z » Miến Gà Recipe

-Vietnamese chicken glass noodle soup (Miến Gà) is a dish I will never get tired of.
-It’s a traditional recipe containing tender chicken and gelatinous cellophane noodles bathed in an oh-so-flavorful broth infused with aromatics and spices from Vietnamese cuisine.
+Miến gà is a Vietnamese chicken glass noodle soup that I never get tired of.
+It’s a traditional recipe containing tender chicken and gelatinous cellophane noodles (aka glass noodles) bathed in a flavorful broth infused with aromatics and spices from Vietnamese cuisine.

 On top of that, this noodle soup is surprisingly easy to make!
-Unlike authentic Vietnamese Pho Bo (beef Pho), which takes hours to simmer, you can whip up Mien Ga in about an hour with super simple steps.
+You can whip up miến gà in about an hour with super-simple steps.
 So why hesitate?
 Follow my recipe and make this uplifting noodle soup today!

 Chicken Glass Noodle Soup

-It’s hard not to love Mien Ga, especially if you’re a fan of scrumptious Vietnamese noodle soup recipes.
-If you haven’t tried this dish before, here are some reasons to give it a try.
+If you haven’t tried miến gà before, here are some reasons to give it a try.

 Tools Needed For Making Mien Ga